Aircoookie/WLED-Docs/docs/features/settings.md

 AP IP | - | The Access Point IPv4 address of the ESP (is 192.168.4.1 in most cases) WiFi sleep | Y/N | Disabling WiFi sleep can increase reliability, but increases power consumption

-### LED settings
+## LED settings

 This sub-page configures the state of your lights.
+(This section applies to WLED 0.8.5.)

 | Setting name | Value Range | Description |
 |---|---|---|